JTarball/hyroxwebsite/site/content/post/running-gear.md

 ![](https://tracksmith-media.imgix.net/Fall18-Women-On-Body-Session-Pant-Charcoal.png?auto=format,compress&crop=faces&dpr=2&fit=crop&h=640&w=640)

 I have three pairs of these trousers literally the most comfortable versatile trouser I have.
-My favourite
+My favourite.

 I have run a half marathon, done power yoga in them and they are perfect for lazying about the house.